ejwillemse/BAN313/chapter6.md

 In the previous exercises we have assumed that production is fixed, and that we will have exactly $P$ new products available at the start of each day.
 In this exercise we will change this assumption, using the simulation model from the previous chapter.

-Recall that a hole is drilled in the product during its manufacturing of our product.
+Recall that a hole is drilled in the product during its manufacturing.
 The hole size follows a random distribution and if it is too big the product is scrapped.
 If it is too small the hole is re-drilled, the success of which also follows a random process.
-The result is that if we manufacture $M$ products, then a random fraction of the products will be within specifications an usable.
+The result is that if we manufacture $M$ products, some of the products will be outside specifications and will be scrapped.
+Only the remaning products can be sold.
-The amount of available products, $P$, will thus be random.
+The actual amount of available products per day, $P$, will thus be random.
-Luckily we already have simulation to model the amount of available products after scrapping defective products.
+Luckily we already have simulation to model the amount of available products after scrapping defective ones.

 In this exercise we will convert the production simulation model into a function and imbed the function into our inventory-level simulation model.
-Thereafter we will repeat run 1000 simulations for the 30 days of of manufacturing and ordering and capture the proportion of stock-outs for each day.
+Thereafter we will run 1000 simulations for 30-days of random manufacturing and random ordering and capture the proportion of stock-outs for each day.

-The production simulation is called `productionSimulation` and takes as input the number of products that will be manufactured `P`, and returns the number of products are within specification, `P_inspec`, and can be sold.
+The production simulation is called `productionSimulation` and takes as input the number of products that will be manufactured `P`, and returns the number of products that are within specification, `P_inspec`, and can be sold.
 The remaining products are scrapped.

 *** =instructions

 1. Carefully go through the provided code and complete the `productionSimulation` function.
 An update is required at the place of the `...`
-2. Carefully go through the provided code and compete `inventorySimulation` function.
+2. Carefully go through the provided code and complete `inventorySimulation` function.
 An update is required at the place of the `...` The idea is to call `productionSimulation` from within `inventorySimulation`.
-3. Calculate and compare the median stock-out rates over 1000 simulations of producing 150 products day over 30 days with random orders and a starting inventory level of 120 products and 1000 simulation of producing 160 products day over 30 days with random orders and a starting inventory level of 120 products.
+3. Calculate and compare the median stock-out rates over 1000 simulations of producing 150 products day over 30 days with random orders and random manufacturing and a starting inventory level of 120 products, and 1000 simulation of producing 160 products day over 30 days with random orders and random manufacturing and a starting inventory level of 120 products.
 Assign your answers to `pStockoutMedian_150` and `pStockoutMedian_160`.

 *** =pre_exercise_code
 ```{r}